Positroid Links and Braid varieties: Braid Varieties, Richardson varieties and Brick Manifolds

-Finally, the open brick variety $\brick^{\circ}(\beta)$ is the higher-dimensional stratum in the stratification of the brick variety $\brick(\beta)$ given in \cite[Theorem 24]{Escobar}, and we claim that all other strata of these stratification can also be realized as braid varieties, as follows.
 Let $\beta'$ be a subword of $\beta$ such that the Demazure product of $\beta'$ coincides with that of $\beta$.
 Then, $X(\ateb'; \delta(\beta))$ is a strata of $\brick(\beta)$, given by the conditions that $\cF^{j} = \cF^{j+1}$ whenever $i_{j+1} \not\in \beta'$.
-This stratification is dual to the \emph{subword complex} $(\beta, \delta(\beta)),$ as defined by Knutson and Miller \cite{KM}.
+This stratification is dual to the \emph{subword complex} $(\beta, \delta(\beta)),$ as defined in \cite{KM}.
 Subword complexes are defined for arbitrary pairs $(\beta, \pi),$ where $\pi$ is an element of a finite Coxeter group and $\beta$ is a word in simple generators; the latter can also be seen as a positive braid word in the corresponding braid group.
-Knutson and Miller \cite{KM} proved that a subword complex is a sphere (or \emph{spherical}) if and only if $\delta(\beta) = \pi,$ and a ball, otherwise.
-Thus, brick manifolds bijectively correspond to spherical subword complexes, and they are stratified by braid varieties, with the adjacency of strata described by the dual complexes.
+In \cite{KM} it is proven that a subword complex is spherical if and only if $\delta(\beta) = \pi$.
+Thus, brick manifolds bijectively correspond to spherical subword complexes and they are stratified by braid varieties, with the adjacency of strata described by the dual complexes.

-By directly translating a result of C. Ceballos, J. P. Labb\'e, and C. Stump \cite{CLS} and its proof from the setting of spherical subword complexes to that of (open) brick manifolds, we can show the following.